The meaning behind the Greek Letters

 Just like the flags we fly to represent our countries, the letters greek’s wear have history, meaning and represent so much more than we realize.

 The very first secret society for women was founded by a hopeful and ambitious college freshman with a dream.

-Eugenia realized she can’t do this college life alone.
-She needed community.
-She needed sisters.
-On a quiet night in May, after much prayer and deep thought, she began something extraordinary.
-Eugenia Tucker Fitzgerald and 5 of her dearest friends formed the first secret society and called it the Adelphean (later changed to Alpha Delta Pi).
+On a quiet night in May, after much prayer and deep thought, this simple college freshman began something extraordinary.
+Eugenia Tucker Fitzgerald and 5 of her dearest friends formed the first secret society for women and called it the Adelphean (later changed to Alpha Delta Pi).

-When Eugenia decided to form a society, her dearest and most admired friends were asked to join her.
-She listed them in her journal as: Ella Pierce, daughter of a bishop; Octavia Andrew, daughter of a bishop; Bettie Williams of South Carolina; Sophronia Woodruff; and Mary A. Evans, daughter of a useful and beloved pastor of Macon Mulberry Street Methodist Church for several years. (official website of Alpha Delta Pi)
+When Eugenia decided to form a society, her dearest and most admired friends were asked to join her. (official website of Alpha Delta Pi)

 This was something brand new.
-There was nowhere else to look to for “how do we do this?”
-But I have a good feeling Eugenia wouldn’t have looked to others even if she was not the first.
+There was no google search bar, there were no books on “how to start a sorority” and no one to ask on how it was done before.
 To determine how her society should run, she only had to look to one place for a reason why.

 In the Bible beside her bed, with its worn leather and tattered pages, she found the blueprint for her secret society: